Do I Need A Divorce

 - Violence (in many cases) because your spouse feels as if he is spinning out of control

 Addiction resources are available for those who want to get well, and you might want to try and salvage your marriage.
 For example, there is probably a 12-step program like Alcoholics Anonymous nearby.
 Not everyone with an addiction ends up getting divorced.
 However, your spouse must want to get well; you can’t beat an addiction for him or her.

 Contact a Wilmington Divorce Lawyer

 If your marriage is in trouble, you need steady legal guidance about your options.
-At Speaks Law Firm, we have met with hundreds of people considering divorce, and we are here for you as well.
+At Speaks Family Law, we have met with hundreds of people considering divorce, and we are here for you as well.
 Remember, meeting to discuss your options does not commit you to divorce.